 On January 6, Peter and Kylie were still on watch for embers as they raked up debris and picked up dead foliage.
-Steve, who had given them the crash course in firefighting a week earlier, came knocking.
+Dobbs, who had given them the crash course in firefighting a week earlier, came knocking.
 “The winds have died down, the fire should be no bigger than ankle height,” he said to the couple “Do you want to visit the fire front?”

 Peter considers for a moment, looks at Kylie who nods slowly, and replies “Let’s do it.”

 Rather than tell me what they saw that day, Peter wants to show me.
 We head down Tebbs Road, which leads into the Bodalla National Park.
 Many months later, the scale of destruction is frightening and in stark contrast to the unburnt oasis around Corunna Road.
 Only two kilometres west of Peter and Kylie’s house we see burnt stumps, relics of stringy bark and the charred trunks of fire-resistant eucalypts.

 'There is no doubt the fire season is getting longer, the temperatures are hotter, the fires are getting bigger, and the fuel loads larger.'